 Sony Group has outlined the company's strategic direction as "Creation Shift," which means that Sony is shifting its focus towards creation side in each business layers to create kando (emotion) together with creators.
 The company's image sensors are essential creation technology for the growth of the group as it strives to achieve this forwardlooking shift.
 Image sensors are mounted on mirrorless interchangeable-lens cameras and digital cinema cameras used in film production, contributing greatly to creation efforts.
-Furthermore, cameras installed in smartphones are now indispensable tools used every day to make every user a creator.
+Furthermore, cameras installed in smart-